MasoniteFramework/docs/whats-new/masonite-15.md

 You can now add more migration directories by adding it to the container with a key ending in `MigrationDirectory`.
 This will add the directory to the list of directory that run when migrate commands are ran.
 You can read more about this in the [Creating Packages](/creating-packages.md) documentation.

+## Craft Auto Adds Site Packages

+In previous versions, Masonite has not been able to fetch the site packages directory if you were in a virtual environment because virtual environment directories are dynamically named depending on who created it.
+We have found a way to detect the virtual environment and the site packages directory so now there is no need to add the site packages directory manually to the packages configuration file